rememberSoftwares/yacana/README.md

 You selected the Golden Galettes.
 The average calorie intake for this pastry is approximately 250-300 calories per serving.
 Do you wish to continue?

 [user]:
 The user said 'yes'.
-Evaluate if the user was okay with its order.
+Evaluate if the user was okay with the order.
 If he was, ONLY output 'yes', if not only output 'no'.

 [assistant]:
 yes